andreshungbz/ub-campus-photography/README.md

 - As it stands, proper content moderation of uploaded images is relegated to just an email link where I would manually have to delete the photo from the database.
 Something along the lines of a secondary database for reviewing photos before approval to the main database can work great against the hypothetical malicious actor.
 It would be more restrictive but safer.
 - Implementing account types of admin and user accounts.
 It would mostly be myself as the administrator, and making such that I can delete any photo would make it easier than going into the database itself.
 Another database can also be used for managing and displaying reports rather than just the current email link.
 - Concurrent traditional user account sign up along with Google sign ins.
 Personally I never like using the Google sign in option when I sign up for websites although after this project I've gotten a greater appreciation for the simplicity and security it offers.
 For a simple username and password account system, I could implement encryption measures for verifying users.
-- Restricting sign ins to University of Belize school emails.
-It would fit in the theme of the project and also discourage malicious actors.
 - Set up a custom domain name on the Vercel deployment.

 ## Thanks